aws/aws-cdk-rfcs/text/0006-monolothic-packaging.md

 dependency".

 However, peer dependencies are not automatically installed.
 They must be explicitly installed by the end consumer.
-In our example, the implicationis that if an application takes a dependency on **aws-s3**, it **MUST ALSO** add a direct dependency on **aws-kms**.
+In our example, the implication is that if an application takes a dependency on **aws-s3**, it **MUST ALSO** add a direct dependency on **aws-kms**.
 Otherwise, the **aws-s3** module will not be able to resolve the **aws-kms** dependency at runtime.